 | Under-consumption | $2,000,000 | $1,400,000 | $0 (but $600K unused) | N/A — wasted commitment |

-| Key point | Both overage and under-consumption cost you money — the goal is to land within 5–10% of your commitment | |||
+Both overage and under-consumption cost you money.
+The goal is to land within 5–10% of your commitment.

 Azure monetary commitments are use-it-or-lose-it within the commitment period.
-Unused funds do not roll over to the next year (unless you negotiate a rollover clause, which is rare and difficult to obtain).
-Under-consumption is the mirror image of overage — equally wasteful, just in the opposite direction.
+Unused funds do not roll over to the next year unless you negotiate a rollover clause, which is rare and difficult to obtain.
+Under-consumption is the mirror image of overage: equally wasteful, just in the opposite direction.

 Azure overages are rarely caused by a single event.
 They result from a combination of poor visibility, governance gaps, and consumption patterns that deviate from initial forecasts.
-Understanding the root causes is essential to preventing recurrence.

-"The most dangerous Azure overages are the ones you do not know about until the invoice arrives.
-By that point, the money is spent and the only question is who pays — IT's budget or the CFO's patience."
+The most dangerous Azure overages are the ones you do not know about until the invoice arrives.
+By that point, the money is spent and the only question is who pays: IT's budget or the CFO's patience.

 Azure provides a comprehensive set of cost management tools that, when properly configured, create an early warning system for overage risk.
-The challenge is not the availability of tools — it is the discipline to configure, monitor, and act on them consistently.
+The challenge is not the availability of tools.
+It is the discipline to configure, monitor, and act on them consistently.

-Use Azure Policy to enforce cost governance rules: restrict deployment of expensive VM SKUs in non-production subscriptions, require tags on all resources, limit the regions where resources can be deployed, and enforce auto-shutdown schedules on dev/test VMs.
+Use Azure Policy to enforce cost governance rules: restrict deployment of expensive VM SKUs in non-production subscriptions, require tags on all resources, limit regions where resources can be deployed, and enforce auto-shutdown schedules on dev/test VMs.
 Policies prevent the governance gaps that lead to runaway consumption.

 Monitor RI utilisation and upcoming expiry dates in Azure Cost Management.
 Set calendar reminders 90 days before each RI expires to evaluate renewal.
-An expired RI that is not renewed immediately converts the workload from discounted to pay-as-you-go pricing — a 2–3× cost increase that directly drives overage.
+An expired RI that is not renewed immediately converts the workload from discounted to pay-as-you-go pricing: a 2–3× cost increase that directly drives overage.

 Schedule monthly reviews comparing actual Azure consumption against the commitment burn rate.
 Calculate the projected year-end consumption based on the current run rate.
 If the projection exceeds the commitment by more than 10%, escalate to procurement and finance to evaluate options: optimise workloads, negotiate a mid-term commitment increase, or prepare for the overage invoice.

-Technical controls prevent waste; contractual terms protect you when consumption legitimately exceeds the forecast.
-Negotiating overage terms in your EA is as important as negotiating the commitment rate itself — yet most enterprises treat overage terms as an afterthought.
+Technical controls prevent waste.
+Contractual terms protect you when consumption legitimately exceeds the forecast.
+Negotiating overage terms in your EA is as important as negotiating the commitment rate itself, yet most enterprises treat overage terms as an afterthought.

 For comprehensive EA negotiation guidance, see: Microsoft EA Negotiation Guide and Negotiable Clauses in Microsoft Agreements.